xtofuub/Solveify/README.md

 1. Highlight a question or word on any webpage.
 2. Right-click and select "Get answer to this question".
 3. Questify will analyze the text and display the answer.
+4. It also has a built in shortcut using "ctrl + q" to automatically answer the task

 ## Contributing